 How Do You Thicken Crumble?

-This question gets often asked when making fruit or apple crumbles as you don’t want the crispy topping to sink into the fruit mixture and get soggy or disappear entirely.
+This question is often asked when making fruit or apple crumbles as you don’t want the crispy topping to sink into the fruit mixture and get soggy or disappear entirely.

 There is a straightforward way to try thickening your fruit crumble– don’t leave out the thickening agent like cornstarch.
 Suppose you don’t have cornstarch at home.
 In that case, any other thickening agent like flour, potato starch, and tapioca flour will be just as good a thickener for your fruit mixture.